fenago/learn-java-12-programming/lab_guide/Lab_1.md

 is Learn-Java-12-Programming.

-5. The new Learn-Java-12-Programming folder contains the Maven project with all the source code from this book.
+5. The new Learn-Java-12-Programming folder contains the Maven project with all the source code from this course.
 Now run the IntelliJ IDEA and click File in the topmost menu, then New and Project from Existing Sources...: